drewlong/ez-req/README.md

 EZ Req is just a simple tool to test API calls using a web interface.
 A live example can be found [here]( http://drewlong.github.io/ez-req).

-To install, simple clone the repo, then:
+To install, simply clone the repo, then:

 `npm install`